 Searcy Garrison, CLA 1934, served as executive director of the Georgia Baptist Convention, instrumental in convincing GBC that Mercer must have academic freedom

-Nancy Grace, CLA 1981, LAW 1984, host of the popular legal analysis program on Headline News called Nancy Grace.
+Nancy Grace, CLA 1981, LAW 1984, prosecutor and former host of the popular legal analysis program on Headline News called Nancy Grace.
 She previously served as an anchor for Court TV network and legal commentator and guest host for CNN's Larry King Live.

 H. Terrell Griffin, CLA 1966, LAW 1968, practicing attorney, member of American Board of Trial Advocates, holds a U.S. Coast Guard 100 Ton Masters License, author of three best-selling mystery novels: Longboat Blues (2005), Murder Key (2006) and Blood Island (2008)